US STOCKS-Wall St drops to 3-month low; China, energy weigh

 Shares of oil majors Exxon and Chevron fell and the energy index dropped 3.6 percent as oil prices plunged below $35 a barrel.

-Apple briefly dipped below $100 for the first time in nearly five months following reports of slowing shipments of the company's iPhone 6S and 6S Plus models.
-The stock, which ended down 2.0 percent at $100.70, was the biggest drag on both the S&P 500 and Nasdaq.
+Shares of Apple briefly dipped below $100 for the first time since Aug.
+24 and the stock was the biggest drag on both the S&P 500 and Nasdaq.
+The stock ended down 2 percent at $100.70.

-Against the trend, Netflix ended up 9.0 percent after announcing its video streaming service was now live in more than 130 countries.

-Weak data from China triggered declines in global equities markets on Monday, with the Dow recording its worst first day of the year since 2008.
+The losses add to the sour tone for the start of the year.
+Weak data from China triggered declines in global markets on Monday, with the Dow recording its worst first day of the year since 2008.

 The People's Bank of China on Wednesday stepped in again to weaken the yuan, raising fears that the country's economy was even weaker than had been expected.